 iOS 16 has had several issues with display quality control.
 Hardware issues aside, there were several visual errors, like disappearing widgets or random phone crashes and freezes.
 App crashes and UI inconsistencies with font and design errors were reported extensively.

 Problems with thermals were extensively reported, and so was increased standby drain.
-Worse overall battery life too.
+It has a worse overall battery life, too.
 Random Wi-Fi disconnection, AirDrop bugs, and black wallpapers are a few.
 Apple typically has a reputation for providing stable software with fewer bugs than Android, but iOS 16 has destroyed that reputation.

 For iPhone 14 Pro users, there were many bugs with the Dynamic Island feature. iOS 16 has been the most unstable version by far, surpassing the infamous iOS 13 in terms of instability.
 Many iOS users would be satisfied with a new version that offers fewer new features but focuses on stability and bug fixes instead.